nrkno/terraform-registry/README.md

 - `MemoryStore`: a dumb in-memory store currently only used for testing
 - [`GitHubStore`](#github-store): queries the GitHub API for modules, version tags and SSH download URLs

+Authentication:
+- Reads a set of tokens from a file and authenticates requests based on the request's `Authorization: Bearer <token>`
+- Only `/v1/*` routes are protected

 ## Running

 Build and run